Manage Users, Groups, and Roles

 -d roles=ro_admin

-This specifies that the user dgreen should be locally established, with the given password and the ro_admin role.
+The API specifies that you must create the user dgreen as a local user, with the given password and the ro_admin role.

-Retrieve a Local User, with the REST API
+Get a Local User Information Using the REST API

 curl -v -X GET -u Administrator:password http://10.143.192.101:8091/settings/rbac/users | jq '.'